 A note about sex addiction: While “out of control sexual behaviors” can be addressed, be careful not to label the lower desire partner as dysfunctional and the higher drive partner as an addict.
 Desire discrepancies are common and “sex addict” is an overused term by the general population and addiction therapists.
 Sex Addiction is not listed in the DSM (Diagnostic and Statistical Manuel) or recognized by the medical community.
 Interestingly, however, many treatment facilities have capitalized on this sex addiction “diagnosis” as a money maker, offering sex addiction programs.
 While 12-step methods of treatment are hugely helpful for addressing substance use such as heroine and alcohol, for sex, the addiction model comes from a place of shame, framing the partner as the enabler, and labels any “outside the box” erotic interest as pathological.
 It uses shame to treat the “addict” with 12 step philosophies.
 You will hear, No sex for 90 days, even if it is with your spouse and Once an addict, always an addict.”
 This sex addict label and treatment for sex addiction also conveniently provides a get-out-of-jail-free card for the behaviors since the person has a disease.
 A desire to use substances is different than having out of control sexual behaviors, as every person is born a sexual person and dies a sexual person.

 Instead, core issues causing out of control sexual behaviors can be addressed and treated with first comprehensively understanding and addressing the reason for the person’s behaviors, rather than just glossing over these.
-Then important is working on triggers for the behaviors, setting up strategies around the areas that are causing the person to make decisions that cause difficulty, understanding the concepts of mutual respect if they have partners, understanding that their behaviors impact others, understanding boundaries, learning to value themselves rather than finding validation from others, along with addressing many, many more areas that can contribute to their choices to act out sexually.
+Then important is working on triggers for the behaviors, setting up strategies around the areas that are causing the person to make decisions that cause difficulty, understanding the concepts of mutual respect if they have partners, understanding that their behaviors impact others, understanding boundaries, learning to value themselves rather than finding validation from others, along with addressing many, many more areas that can contribute to sexually engaging in situations that produce anxiety afterward.